IsNielsen/SimpleTextTools/doc/Plan.md

 If multiple files, print each files output like normal, and then print a total count after.

 *   What I know:
     * how to read a file and look for certain patterns
     * everything i knew from above tools

 *   What I dont know:
     * How to allign the output
     * What the character and newline patters might be
          * is character just "" and newline "/n"?
 *   Algorithms:
-  * ?
+    * Loop over files (for loop)
+    * Error handling through usage()

 ### sort tool

 Create a function that accepts *command line args* as file name(s).
 Open and read files, and then sort the lines by lexical order and print.